vilya/minipbrt/README.md

 --------

 - *Small*: just a single .h and .cpp file which you can copy into your project.
-- *Fast*: 20 to 100 times faster than pbrt-parser on most scenes.
+- *Fast*: between 4 and 30 times faster than pbrt-parser on most scenes.
-- *Complete*: supports the full PBRTv3 file format, not just a subset.
+- *Complete*: supports the full PBRTv3 file format, not just a subset; and can load mesh data from any valid PLY file (ascii, little endian or big endian).
-- *Low overehead*: only uses a small input buffer while parsing (1 MB for .pbrt files, 128 KB for .ply files)
-- Provides built-in functions for loading triangle mesh data from .ply files:
+- Provides built-in functions for loading triangle mesh data from PLY files:
   - One function which loads all .ply files
   - One function to load a single .ply file, which you can safely call from multiple threads concurrently.